 I’ve come to realize our beliefs change now and again as we clear our heads of the BS indoctrination of public schools and organized religions . . thus . . all we’ll ever have is an incomplete opinion to which no man or group of “men” can hold any other man accountable without his consent less there be actual damages incurred by a Claimant in person – Face to Face – in a Court of Law.

-reach me by Email = firstname.lastname@example.org
+My Email = firstname.lastname@example.org

 Thank you for supporting Redress~4~Dummies